secretdeveloperisme/find-module-info/README.md

 ## 1. Collect makefiles

 Collect makefiles from source path to a single place with the many options: hidden, exclude folders.
-Collect makefiles from source path to a single place with the many options: hidden, exclude folders.

 ```bash
 find_module_info.exe --action collect --source_path path --is_hidden --exclude_folder folders